bizz84/force_update_helper/example_server_dart_shelf/README.md

+# Force Update Helper - Example Dart Shelf App

-A simple server-side Dart implementing a `required_version` endpoint.
+A simple server-side app that implements a `required_version` endpoint using [Dart Shelf](https://pub.dev/packages/shelf).

 This can be used as part of the force update logic in your Flutter apps.